Automation has been the harbinger of the modern era of marketing. Even more remarkable is the fact of how automation has changed marketing itself.

 Without the insights of lead scoring, you could potentially lose these customers.
 With lead scoring, you know how important the customer is and you can help him or her at the right time.

-Send triggered emails to personalize and humanize customer’s journey
+Send triggered emails to personalize and humanize the customer’s journey

 When you send an email based on an action taken by the user on your website, it’s called a triggered email.

-Triggers may be based on user’s action.
-Negative triggers can also be based on lack of user’s action.
-A change in customers buying persona can also send a trigger email.
+Triggers may be based on the user’s action.
+Negative triggers can also be based on a lack of user’s action.
+A change in the customer’s buying persona can also send a trigger email.

 Some common triggers include:

 - Account change updates (when the password or other important details are updated)